Marylebone Cricket Club in Bangladesh in 1976–77: The MCC team

 Apart from Popplewell, whose first-class career was yet to begin, and Lofting, who never played first-class cricket, all the team had had first-class careers, of varying lengths, but only Barclay and Vernon were still playing at that level.

 The tour

-The MCC team arrived at Dhaka on December 27, 1976.
-On December 29, they left for Rajshahi for the first 2-day match against the North Zone.
+The MCC team arrived at Dhaka on 27 December 1976.
+On 29 December, they left for Rajshahi for the first 2-day match against the North Zone.
 However, the main attraction of the tour was the three-day unofficial Test match at Dhaka against the Bangladesh national side, which drew a total attendance of some 90,000.